quincycheng/katacoda-scenarios/conjur-jenkins/prerequisites.md

-The following prerequisites are assumed:
+The following prerequisites are provided for you.
+They are being powered on.

-- You have a fully operational Conjur appliance configured and running.
+- Jenkins (port 8080)
-- You have a fully operational Jenkins host configured and running.
+- Target Web System (port 8111)

-We will deploy Jenkins & Conjur Open Source appliance in next 2 steps
+- Conjur (port 8000)